War Heroes Memorial School, Basdhara - The Tribune

-War Heroes Memorial School, Basdhara, has once again proven its academic excellence with outstanding results in the Class 10th Board Examinations.
-Out of 45 students who appeared, 17 students secured merit positions, reflecting the hard work of students and dedication of teachers.
-Lakshika topped the school with an impressive 93%, followed by Siya with 92.6%, Bharti with 89.8%, Sanchi Bajaj with 89.6%, Tiya Chaudhary with 88%, Jiya with 88% and many more.
+The school has proven its academic excellence with outstanding results in the CBSE Class X examination.
+Out of 45 students who appeared, 17 students secured merit positions.
+Lakshika topped the school with an impressive 93%, followed by Siya with 92.6%, Bharti with 89.8%, Sanchi Bajaj with 89.6%, Tiya Chaudhary with 88%, Jiya with 88%, Ishika with 87% and Jayant Punia with 86.8%.
 Director Col Prem Parkash encouraged the students to continue their hard work and wished them success in future endeavours.
+Principal Neetu Mokal congratulated all the students and their parents for this remarkable achievement.

 Advertisement